-Community Sustainability - The District has invested in programs that encourage reduced potable water consumption and environmental protection and awareness, and has incorporated "green" practices into its capital planning.
-Our Regulatory Compliance Department works with commercial customers to explore ways to reduce water usage in their business and prevent unnecessary wastewater from entering the collection system and requiring treatment.
+Community Sustainability - The District has invested in programs that encourage reduced potable water consumption, environmental protection and awareness, and has incorporated "green" practices into its capital planning.
+Our Water Quality Department works with commercial customers to explore ways to reduce water usage in their businesses and prevent unnecessary wastewater from entering the collection system and requiring treatment.
 Staff requires dischargers to adhere to a set of Best Management Practices appropriate for individual businesses that help reduce water used for landscape irrigation, Food Service Establishments (FSE), and encourages the use of low flow sprayers and equipment.
 Staff has also incorporated specifications for the use of "green" technologies for pipe rehabilitation and replacement within the Capital Improvement Program.
-Techniques such as pipe bursting and horizontal directional drilling replace pipe without trenching the whole pipeline, requiring only a pit at the beginning and end of the pipeline.
-Techniques such as Cured In-Place Pipe lining allows for the rehabilitation of pipe at a significant savings and is also trenchless.
-These methods significantly reduce asphalting, landfill waste, the use of rock and cement etc., and thus reduces fossil fuel emissions from associated equipment.
-They also have the side benefit of stretching the District's capital dollars to rehabilitate or replace more pipe and collection system infrastructure.
+Techniques such as "pipe bursting" and "horizontal directional drilling" replace pipe without needing to open trench the entire pipeline, requiring only a pit at the beginning and end of the pipeline.
+Techniques such as "Cured In-Place Pipe lining" (CIPP) allows the rehabilitation of pipes at a significant savings and is also considered "trenchless".
+These methods significantly reduce asphalting, landfill waste, the use of rock and cement etc.., and thus reduces fossil fuel emissions from associated equipment.
+CIPP has the side benefit of stretching the District's capital dollars to rehabilitate or replace more pipe and collection system infrastructure.

-The District has also sought opportunities to replace vehicles and equipment with higher fuel efficiency than in the past thus further reducing greenhouse gas (GHG).
-The use of field tablets and smart phones for data capturing and access of safety information etc., has increased the community stability component, improved productivity and reduced paper waste.
+The District has sought opportunities to replace vehicles and equipment with higher fuel efficiency than in the past thus further reducing greenhouse gas (GHG).
+The use of field tablets and smart phones for data capturing and access of safety information has increased the community stability component, improved productivity, and reduced paper waste.